ray-project/ray/doc/source/serve/model-multiplexing.md

 # Model Multiplexing

-This section helps you understand how to write multiplexed deployment by using new introduced API `serve.multiplexed` and `serve.get_multiplexed_model_id`.
+This section helps you understand how to write multiplexed deployment by using the `serve.multiplexed` and `serve.get_multiplexed_model_id` APIs.

-This is experimental feature and the API may change in the future, welcome to try it out and give us feedback!
+This is an experimental feature and the API may change in the future.
+You are welcome to try it out and give us feedback!

-## Why do we need model multiplexing?
+## Why model multiplexing?

-Model multiplexing is a technique to serve multiple models in a single replica, traffic will be routed to the corresponding model based on the request header.
+Model multiplexing is a technique for serving multiple models in a single replica.
+Traffic is routed to the corresponding model based on the request header.
+To serve multiple models with a pool of replicas to optimize cost.
+This is useful in cases where you might have many models with the same shape but different weights that are sparsely invoked.
+If any replica for the deployment has the model loaded, incoming traffic for that model (based on request header) will automatically be routed to that replica avoiding unnecessary load time.

-In the previous version of Ray Serve, if you want to serve many models, you have to deploy multiple applications or write routing logics inside your own deployment codes.
-This is not efficient when you have many models with similar input types and you don't need to load them all unless there are requests asking for them.

-## How to write a multiplexed deployment?
+## Wrting a multiplexed deployment

-To write a multiplexed deployment, you need to use the new introduced API `serve.multiplexed` and `serve.get_multiplexed_model_id`.
+To write a multiplexed deployment, use the `serve.multiplexed` and `serve.get_multiplexed_model_id` APIs.

-Assume you have multiple torch models inside aws s3:
+Assuming you have multiple Torch models inside aws s3 bucket with the following structure:
 ```
 s3://my_bucket/1/model.pt
 s3://my_bucket/2/model.pt